telerik/kendo-react-layout/docs/panelbar/index.md

 ## Keyboard Navigation

-//TBD applicabel? - Below is the list with the keyboard shortcuts the PanelBar supports.
+//TBD applicable? - Below is the list with the keyboard shortcuts the PanelBar supports.

 | SHORTCUT                            | DESCRIPTION         |
 |:---                                 |:---                 |